Control the mega tracking process

 Set MegaTrackerFrameFilter.enabled to false to pause tracking.

-By default, after tracking is paused, all content under the block node will be hidden.
+By default, after tracking is paused, all content under block nodes will be hidden.

 Pause localization